wavesplatform/waves-csharp/README.md

-# Waves.NET
+# WavesLabs.Node.Client
 A .NET library for interacting with the Waves blockchain.

 Supports node interaction, offline transaction signing and creating addresses and keys.

 ## Using in your project
-Use the codes below to add WavesJ as a dependency for your project.
+Use the codes below to add WavesLabs.Node.Client as a dependency for your project.

 ##### Requirements:
 - .NET 6 or above